-This strategy is a roadmap for creating and maintaining good relationships and effective engagement with community and stakeholders.
-It strives to embed best practice consultation for engagement with our communities now and into the future.
+This Community Engagement Strategy is a roadmap for creating and maintaining positive relationships and effective engagement with our community and stakeholders to fulfil that vision.
+The strategy strives to embed best practice consultation across Council now and into the future.